Scientific Name

 Description

-Sedum spathulifolium is a quite variable succulent plant that grows up to 4 inches (10 cm) tall, producing mats of basal rosettes from a system of rhizomes.
-The basal leaves are up to 0.8 inches (2 cm) long.
-They are sometimes coated in a waxy powdery-looking exudate.
-Flowers are small, star-shaped with yellow petals, and appear on short erect stems.
-The specific epithet "spathulifolium" refers to the spade-shaped leaves.
+Sedum spathulifolium is a quite variable succulent plant that forms mats of basal rosettes growing from a system of rhizomes.
+It can grow up to 4 inches (10 cm) tall.
+The basal leaves can measure up to 0.8 inches (2 cm) long and are sometimes coated in a waxy, powdery-looking exudate.

 Hardiness